We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 A New Jerusalem

-A moment too perhaps to reflect upon XJ40 itself.
-He was told that was impossible as well.
+A moment too perhaps to reflect upon the car itself.
+He was told that this was impossible as well.
 Not enough people, not enough money, too ambitious.
 Randle allowed himself a brief moment of satisfaction, but no more.
 He wasn’t here to grandstand.
-The car and his carefully selected group of speakers, each of whom would present a paper on a specific aspect of the new Jaguar, were the thing.
+The XJ40 and his carefully selected group of speakers, each of whom would present a paper on a specific aspect of the car, were the thing.
 Drilled to word-perfect precision, they would tell the assembled press, fellow engineers and visiting dignitaries a story that had defied the odds.

-Marking the beginning a series of unveilings which would take place over the next month in London, Browns Lane, Birmingham’s NEC and the Highlands of Scotland, this would be the most prestigious, and for Randle, personally satisfying.
-14 years after its creative inception, following an unprecedented degree of political upheaval, attrition and over 5 million proving miles in every imaginable terrain, Jaguar’s first all-new saloon in almost two generations was being presented.
+Marking the beginning a series of unveilings which would take place over the next month in London, Browns Lane, Birmingham’s NEC and the Highlands of Scotland, this particular reveal would be the most prestigious, and for Randle, personally satisfying.
+14 years after its creative inception, following an unprecedented degree of upheaval, attrition, downright skulduggery, not to mention over 5 million proving miles in every imaginable terrain, Jaguar’s first and breathlessly anticipated all-new saloon in almost two generations was being presented.

 Billed as the Jag without tears, a high-tech culmination of an unprecedented level of proving in some of the world’s most hostile environments, XJ40 would represent a new beginning for the marque.
-Throughout the strife-ridden 1970s, XJ40 had became Jaguar’s talisman, the one hope a demoralised corps could cling to when there appeared to be no future.
+Throughout the strife-ridden 1970s, it had became Jaguar’s talisman, the one hope a demoralised and debilitated corps could cling to when there appeared to be no future.

 “…It’s all just a little bit of history repeating…”, Shirley Bassey once purred over a Jaguar TV advert, and this lyric contains an essential truism, because the one thing Jaguar has never truly escaped is its past.